 The guiding principle of the city of Gahanna's Department of Parks & Recreation's philosophy in regard to fees and charges is to efficiently offer the most diversified recreational services possible, ensuring that all Gahanna citizens have equal opportunity to participate in a wide variety of programs and services.
 This principle is accomplished through two primary sources: tax dollars and fees.
-Tax dollars provide basic operational costs for CORE Parks and Recreation services.
-Fees offset RECREATION operating costs and continue to be an ARE THE important PRIMARY source of income to assist in narrowing the gap between the levels of tax subsidy and revenue.
+Tax dollars provide basic operational costs for core Parks and Recreation services.
+Fees offset recreation operating costs and are the primary source of income to assist in narrowing the gap between the levels of tax subsidy and revenue.